Immunization During Pregnancy

 Whooping cough disease (also called pertussis) is very dangerous for newborns, but they are too young to be immunized.
 Newborns most often catch whooping cough from a family member.

-Get a Tdap shot (whooping cough booster shot) in your 3rd trimester (27-36 weeks of pregnancy) during EVERY pregnancy.
+Get a Tdap shot (whooping cough booster shot) in your 3rd trimester (27-36 weeks of pregnancy, at the earliest opportunity during this window) during EVERY pregnancy.
 The protection you get from Tdap also passes to your baby in the womb.

 This will help protect your baby during the most vulnerable period, until it's time to get the first whooping cough vaccine at 6-8 weeks of age.